Cylinder of the Month

 Announcement "Bells and chimes duet, Monastery Bells, accompanied by the Edison Military Band."

-Although it is not indicated, we can assume that Albert Benzler is performing the bells, while Henry Nesbit (a pseudonym for Harvey N. Emmons) is on the chimes.
+Although the recording itself does not indicate, from the Edison Phonograph Monthly description (see below) we can assume that Albert Benzler is performing the bells, while Henry Nesbit (a pseudonym for Harvey N. Emmons) is on the chimes.

 For help playing these sounds, click here.